The administration app for clubs, groups, teams and associations.

 *Valid when you purchase the first package with a duration of 12 months.

 As already mentioned in more detail, a protocol has a clear goal.
-Ideally, it records and documents all the results of meetings, negotiations and many other (critical) discussions.
-In addition, the information in the report is used to store and transmit decisions to the members and the Executive Board.
+Ideally, it records and documents all the results of meetings, meetings, negotiations and many other (critical) discussions.
+In addition, the information in the minutes is used to store and transmit decisions to the members and the Executive Board.

 In practice, a protocol is therefore nothing more than evidence in the event of a dispute and in the event of any challenges to decisions.
-Ideally, the protocol only serves as a reminder of past appointments and meetings in order to quickly get back to old points and not waste any time.
+Ideally, the minutes only serve as a reminder of past appointments and meetings in order to quickly get back to old points and not waste any time.

-A little tip: The protocol should definitely be kept by someone who can both listen and document at the same time and is also not biased when making decisions.
+A little tip: In any case, the protocol should be kept by someone who can both listen and document at the same time and is also not biased in making decisions.
 The notes on meetings should definitely be written out the same evening or the next day in the morning and sent to the other participants.
 In this way, nothing “important” is forgotten or misinterpreted.

-Where we with Vereinsplaner can provide automated support and supplement protocols are Evaluations of meetings (admissions and cancellations and (anonymous) elections) as well as central data storage of Logs and documents in online storage.
-Feel free to take a look at the range of features and benefit from ideal club management.
+Where we with Vereinsplaner can provide automated support and supplement protocols are evaluations of meetings (admissions and cancellations and (anonymous) elections) as well as central data storage of logs and documents in online storage.
+Feel free to take a look at the range of functions and benefit from ideal club management.

 Attention!
 Not every member of the club will always interpret the content of a meeting in the same way — often even resolutions are perceived completely differently.
 A member could then attempt to challenge the meeting minutes.
 It is therefore important to specify in the statute who can appeal against the minutes and how this should be done.
 If there is no such regulation, every participant in the meeting can raise their objection completely informally.

-Important detail: If a meeting protocol is contested at the subsequent meeting, the respective chairman of the meeting must absolutely investigate this objection.
-If the objection is justified, the protocol must be amended — by means of an entry in the minutes of the current meeting.
+Important detail: If a meeting minutes is contested at the subsequent meeting, the respective chairman of the meeting must absolutely investigate this objection.
+If the objection is justified, the minutes must be amended — by means of an entry in the minutes of the current meeting.

 An appeal is also possible if a member feels attacked by the protocol.
 For example, if a heated discussion took place and someone was mentioned by name, with the reference that they behaved abusively, that person can dispute the entry.
 If these are not factual findings but insults or subjective feelings, then the entry must be amended.